 Pay annual liquor licence fees

 Liquor licence holders, except short term licence holders, must pay an annual fee.
-CBS will send an invoice each year which needs to be paid by 30 June.
+Consumer and Business Services (CBS) will send an invoice each year which needs to be paid by 30 June.

 The government will waive annual liquor licensing fees for 2020-21 for the following liquor licence categories: